-The Board of Directors is currently comprised of eight directors and is proposed to be comprised of seven directors, a majority of whom are "independent" within the meaning of applicable securities legislation.
+The Board of Directors is currently comprised of seven directors and is proposed to be comprised of five directors, a majority of whom are "independent" within the meaning of applicable securities legislation.
 An independent director is defined to be a director who has no direct or indirect relationship with the Corporation which could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of a member's independent judgement.

-The independent directors nominated for re-election at the Meeting are Dr. Anna G. Biolik, T. Layton Croft, Kenneth W. MacDonald, Cameron McRae, David V. Mosher and Hedley Widdup.
-John P. Byrne, a current director, is also independent.
+The independent directors nominated for re-election at the Meeting are Dr. Anna G. Biolik, T. Layton Croft, Kenneth W. MacDonald and Cameron McRae.
 Peter C. Akerley is the President and Chief Executive Officer of the Corporation and is therefore not considered independent.